Release date: Jan. 20, 2015

 Avery Graduate School of the Arts.
 He is also a faculty member at the School of Visual

 Arts.
 Watch a 2012 talk by Brenson at the Ulrich Museum of Art in Wichita, KS:

 Lyonel Feininger (1871–1956), a major figure of the German Bauhaus, is renowned for his paintings of architecture and seascapes, but his work had a more whimsical dimension, including comic strips and miniature hand-carved wooden figures and buildings, known as City at the Edge of the World.

-Special calendars are used to count off the seven weeks of the omer, the 49-day interval beginning on the second day of Passover -- when an omer, or measure of barley, was offered at the Temple in Jerusalem -- and ends on the day before Shavuot, celebrating the giving of the Torah to the Israelites at Sinai.
+Special calendars are used to count off the seven weeks of the Omer, the 49-day interval beginning on the second day of Passover—when an omer, or measure of barley, was offered at the Temple in Jerusalem—and ends on the day before Shavuot, celebrating the giving of the Torah to the Israelites at Sinai.
 Symbolically, the time between the two holidays traces the path from physical freedom (the Exodus) to spiritual freedom (attained by the acceptance of the law).

+|22:55||Avoda: Objects of the Spirit was exhibited at MOCRA in 2003.
 Panelists for the conference “To Make Extraordinary: The Role of Sacred Objects in Life and Worship” included:

 |23:35||View pictures of Kahn’s Holocaust Memorial Garden at the Lawrence Family Jewish Center in La Jolla, CA.|

-|25:35||View pictures of Kahn’s Holocaust Memorial Garden at the Kaplen JCC on the Palisades in Tenafly, NJ.|
+|25:35||View pictures of Kahn’s Holocaust Memorial Garden at the Kaplen Jewish Community Center on the Palisades in Tenafly, NJ.|

 View images of Kahn’s installation in the sanctuary of Congregation Emanu-El B’ne Jeshrun in Milwaukee, WI.